DoSomething/communal-docs/Incidents/README.md

     2. If this relates to a recent deploy, try [rolling back that deploy](#rolling-back-deploys) to the previous release.
 We can always fix the bug when we're back in the office.
 8. If the site is still broken, [**Escalate** the incident](#escalate-an-incident) to bring in a technical lead.

-We'll [create a new `#incident-####` channel](#incident-channels) to continue to debug & monitor the incident.
-While we figure out next steps, we'll also write a message in `#announce` to let other staffers know that we're looking into the problem.
-The message should roughly follow this template:

-> We're currently investigating issues with the website.
-[A brief sentence explaining the user impact in non-technical terms.]
-We're actively working on the problem in #incident-#### and will post updates here as we figure out more.

 <br/>
 <br/>
 <br/>